 - a.
 Both persons have a common residence. - b.
-Neither person is married to someone else nor a member of another domestic partnership with someone else that has not been terminated, dissolved, or adjudged a nullity. - c.
-The two persons are not related by blood in a way that would prevent them from being married to each other in California, or if they reside in another state or commonwealth, that state or commonwealth. - d.
-Both persons are at least 18 years of age. - e.
-Both persons are capable of consenting to the domestic partnership. - f.
-Both partners must provide the plan administrator with a signed, notarized, affidavit certifying they meet all of the requirements set forth in 2.a through 2.e above, inclusive.
+Neither person is married to someone else or a member of another domestic partnership with someone else that has not been terminated, dissolved, or adjudged a nullity. - c.
+The two persons are not related by blood in a way that would prevent them from being married to each other in California, or if they reside in another state or commonwealth, that state or commonwealth: - d.
+Both persons are at least 18 years of age.